 Spending on health services dropped sharply in March and April 2020

-Spending on health services dropped sharply in March and April 2020 compared to the previous year, according to personal consumption expenditure data from the Bureau of Economic Analysis.
-Across all health care services, which do not include pharmaceutical drugs, expenditures were down -38% in April 2020 compared to April 2019.
+Spending on health services dropped sharply in the spring of 2020 compared to the previous year, according to personal consumption expenditure data from the Bureau of Economic Analysis.
+Across all healthcare services, not including pharmaceutical drugs, expenditures were down -38% in April 2020 compared to April 2019.
 Spending has started to climb back towards pre-pandemic levels since bottoming-out in April, but expenditures on health services remained 10% lower in June 2020 than in June of last year.

-Spending dropped sharply for dental and physician offices
+Spending dropped sharply for dental offices, physician services, and hospitals

 Many hospitals lost revenue in March, amid social distancing measures and cancellations of elective procedures